SamuelMaddox/personal-site/dev-notes/create-new-react-app.md

 [https://create-react-app.dev/docs/getting-started](https://create-react-app.dev/docs/getting-started)

-Then install yarn 2 locally by running the following commands (at the time this guide was created, Create React App was not compatible with yarn v2's Zero-Installs feature.):
+Then install yarn 2 locally by running the following commands:

 ```shell
 rm -rf node_modules
 yarn set version berry
 ```

+> NOTE: At the time this guide was created, Create React App was not compatible with yarn v2's Zero-Installs feature.
+The `.gitignore` and `.yarnrc.yml` files will need modified in order for the app to work properly with yarn v2.

-Update the `.gitignore` to include files that should be ignored when not using the Zero-Installs feature of yarn v2
+Update the `.gitignore` to include files that should be ignored when not using the Zero-Installs feature of yarn v2 [https://yarnpkg.com/getting-started/qa#which-files-should-be-gitignored](https://yarnpkg.com/getting-started/qa#which-files-should-be-gitignored)

+(At the time this guide was created Create React App was not compatible with yarn v2's Zero-Installs feature.)

 ```txt
 # yarn